tommy3001/blog_project3001_org/introtwisted.rst

 The XML-RPC standard is a remote procedure call (RPC) protocol which uses XML to encode its calls and HTTP as a transport mechanism.

-From server side the calculated values of our crankshaft are returned as a xml-file.
+From server side the calculated values of our crankshaft are returned in a xml-format.
 For example the client can use this information for further calculations.
 From the first blog entry, we know how to calculate the speed of a crank shaft.
-In my interactive first example I use the next code example to calculate the values for the diagram.
+In my interactive first example `interactive first example <http://www.project3001.org/example1/>`_ I use the next code example to calculate the values for the diagram.
 The returned values (xml-format) from the Twisted event handler are read out by Javascript (example coming soon).
 Here I want you to show a solution with a client which is also implemented in Python.

 One remark: Twisted is not completely ready to use for Python 3.x at this moment (but works perfect with the 2.7 branch).